 Click here to access resources and curriculum recommendations for Children & Youth Formation programs.

 Individuals, small groups, and congregational Bible studies for Adult Christian Formation are listed below.
 These studies were compiled by diocesan clergy and lay leaders with deep background and context, along with suggestions for application to everyday life.
 Future seasonal and topical studies will be published on the diocesan blog.

-Written by the Rev. Drs.
+Written by the Christian Formation Committee as well as the Rev. Drs.
 John Lewis and Jane Patterson, each study begins with an introduction to the context and background for the book of the Bible being explored.
 All studies include questions for personal reflection and are designed for use by individuals or small groups over several weeks.
 Some studies were developed for a particular liturgical season in a particular year, but they are suitable for any time of year.

 The author of the Gospel of John is writing for a group of first-century, mostly Jewish followers of Jesus, but this book provides modern day readers with his community’s prayerful, deeply reflected answer to Jesus’ question “Who do you say I am?”

 The Gospel of Matthew mainly serves as a guide for Christians to live fearlessly into the ways of Jesus Christ.
 The Kingdom of Heaven, Matthew’s way of characterizing the Kingdom of God, is the vision that anchors this teaching.
 Study resource coming soon.

 Parables reveal the nature of God’s kingdom, showing us there is no length to which God will not go to redeem God’s people.
 Study resource coming soon.

 The gospel of Mark conveys a dramatic sense of urgency, challenging Christians to remain resolutely steadfast in their radical commitment as disciples of Christ.
 Study resource coming soon.